dbt-labs/docs.getdbt.com/website/docs/docs/deploy/continuous-integration.md

 The [dbt Cloud scheduler](/docs/deploy/job-scheduler) executes Slim CI jobs differently from other deployment jobs in these important ways:

-- **Concurrent CI checks** &mdash; Slim CI runs triggered by the same dbt Cloud Slim CI job execute concurrently (in parrallel), when appropriate
+- **Concurrent CI checks** &mdash; Slim CI runs triggered by the same dbt Cloud Slim CI job execute concurrently (in parallel), when appropriate
-- **Smart cancellation of stale builds** &mdash; automatically cancels stale, in-flight Slim CI runs when there are new commits to the PR
+- **Smart cancellation of stale builds** &mdash; Automatically cancels stale, in-flight Slim CI runs when there are new commits to the PR
 - **Run slot treatment** &mdash; Slim CI runs don't consume a run slot

 :::tip Join our beta